Articles on: Legal & Security

 All employees responsible of software development & infrastructure maintenance of Crisp IM SAS, a French limited company (the owner company for Crisp) are fully aware of the GDPR requirements.

-You can check more about how we manage Crisp security internally on this article : How is security managed on Crisp services?
+You can check more about how we manage Crisp security internally on this article: How is security managed on Crisp services?

-2. Information we hold
+2. Information Crisp holds

 Crisp stores data on 2 kinds of parties:

-Our customers (ie. the operators using the Crisp Dashboard replying to their users)
+• Our customers (ie. the operators using the Crisp Dashboard replying to their users)

-Our customers end-users (ie. the users of our customers)
+• Our customers end-users (ie. the users of our customers)

-Crisp does not share, or resell, any kind of user data (whether data described in point 1 or 2 above).
+Crisp does not sell, or resell, any kind of user data (whether data described in point 1 or 2 above).
 The data is not used for advertising (both 1 and 2) or analytics (on 2).
 Our business model is solely based on paid subscriptions (ie. the user is not the product).

-2.1.
 Information held on our users

 Crisp collects account information for each user (we refer to them as customers in this article), including:

-We don't log user activity, except for system logs including IP, user agents and time of connection.
+Crisp collects system logs including IP, user agents and time of connection.
 They are solely used for debugging and lawful purpose and retained maximum 1 year.
 This log retention policy is subject to the law of France (ie. if the judiciary system sends us a search warrant, we have to respond and provide logs up to 1 year, that contain the looked up information).

-2.2.
-Information held on our users' end-users
+Information held on customers' end-users

-End-user message exchanges
+• End-user Message exchanges

-End-user last activity date and time
+• End-user Last activity date and time

-End-user profile information (resolved from public data shared by end-user on the Internet, see notice below)
+• End-user Profile information → resolved from public data shared by end-user on the Internet, see notice below

 Crisp resolves end-user identity information (first and last name, avatar, company) from external APIs.
 Those external APIs source this data from public information that the end-user consented to share on a third-party service (eg. on social networks such as LinkedIn or X).
 This end-user identity information is stored on Crisp services, for as long as the Crisp customer wishes them to be stored in their Crisp CRM database.
 The service used to discover such user information is Enrich, a service owned and operated by Crisp.